vgiles/acmc21-website/static/proceedings/proceedings-print.md

 and assist in fleshing out the academic canon to normalize, diversify, and divulge non-masculine perspectives and experiences.

-# Tangible Real-time Embodiment and Virtual Object Response (TREVOR): Towards a low-cost and immersive virtual reality Ambisonic environment.
+# Cloud Unknowing: Tangible Real-time Embodiment and Virtual Object Response (TREVOR): Towards a low-cost and immersive virtual reality Ambisonic environment.

-### Cloud Unknowing

 ## Abstract